 The Church and the School

-Due to Health and Safety reasons we cannot walk to the Church via Monks Hill, and therefore we will ask for a voluntary contribution towards the cost of transport.
-Although this is an expensive option to travel to our nearest Church we believe it is money well spent to ensure your child’s safety.
-The children can walk safely to St Peter's Church, with which we are also linked.
+Due to Health and Safety reasons we cannot walk down to St. Paul's Church via Monks Hill and therefore we will ask for a voluntary contribution towards the cost of transport there.
+Although this is an expensive option to travel to our nearest church, we believe it is money well spent to ensure your child’s safety.
+The walk back up to school from the church will be risk assessed for each event.
+The children would also need transport to and from St. Lawrence's Church, which is also in our parish, as this is in Wick St. Lawrence.

 Parents, families and the community are welcomed to join us every Thursday.
 This is a special worship that is led by the Headteacher, a member of the clergy or our children.